 Occasionally the bobcat will come under threat from a cougar, coyote or gray wolf.
 The kittens can also be picked off by owls, eagles and foxes.
 If food sources are low bobcats resort to eating the cubs.

-There are 12 recognise subspecies of bobcat.
+There are 12 recognised subspecies of bobcat.

 The bobcat regularly features in Native American mythology.